KI3P/KI3P.github.io/_posts/2023-12-23-vswr_and_power_meter.md

 # Introduction

 A VSWR meter is an important part of any amateur radio station.
-It measures how well matched your antenna is, tells you your radiated power
+It measures how well matched your antenna is and measures your transmitted power.

-Goals:
+The goals for the device I want to build are:

 * Measure VSWR.
-* Measure output power.
+* Measure output power up to 100 W power level limit.
 * 3 MHz to 30 MHz operation.
-* 100W power level limit.
 * Use the Raspberry Pico and OLED display I had laying around.

 Credit: thanks to [G3TXQ](http://karinya.net/g3txq/swr_meter/) for sharing his SWR meter design and [schematic diagram](http://karinya.net/g3txq/swr_meter/schematic.jpg).
 Thanks to N7DDC for sharing the design of the [ATU-100 antenna tuner](https://github.com/Dfinitski/N7DDC-ATU-100-mini-and-extended-boards).
 And to W2AEW for his [excellent explanation](https://www.youtube.com/watch?v=byF1FLdbUiA) of how a directional coupler works.
+IN3OTD has an [online calculator](https://www.qsl.net/in3otd/parallr.html) for synthesizing arbitrary resistor values from standard value.
 All these were tremendously helpful as I designed my own VSWR meter.

 # TL;DR The finished design